matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

 {
   "type": "m.login.srp6a.verify",
   "evidence_message": M1,
-  "client_value": A
+  "client_value": A,
+  "auth_id": "12345"
 }
 ```
 Here `M1` is the client evidence message, and A is the public client value.
-Upon successful authentication the server will respond with the regular login success status code 200:
+Upon successful authentication (ie M1 matches) the server will respond with the regular login success status code 200:

-*We can also prove the identity of the server here by adding M2, probably worth it?*
+To prove the identity of the server to the client we can send back M2 as:

+$ M2= H(A, M, K) $

 ```
 {
   "user_id": "@cheeky_monkey:matrix.org",
   "access_token": "abc123",
   "device_id": "GHTYAJCE",
+  "evidence_message": M2
   "well_known": {
     "m.homeserver": {
       "base_url": "https://example.org"